Behavioral Triggers Customer Lifecycle: Map Triggers to Every SaaS Stage

 At this stage, the user is exploring.
 They’re poking around, reading documentation, maybe comparing you to alternatives.

-The behavioral signals here are about intent and fit: did they come from a high-intent channel?
+The behavioural signals here are about intent and fit: did they come from a high-intent channel?
 Did they visit your pricing page?
 Did they fill out a use-case survey?

 The mistake teams make here is treating acquisition as the finish line.
 It’s not.
 It’s the starting line.